alexhbnr/lifechildcohort_pilot/05-results/README.md

     pilot samples obtained from Kraken2 with a NCBI RefSeq databases containing microbes
   - `COMP_TaxProfiler_MetaPhlAnv4_Jun23_pilot.tsv`: the taxonomic profiles of the pilot samples obtained from MetaPhlAn with its database v4 from June 2023
+  - `COMP_MetaPhlAn3_pilot_HMP2012subgplaque.tsv`: the taxonomic profiles of the pilot samples and the subgingival plaque samples obtained from MetaPhlAn with its database v3 from January 2019
+  - `COMP_MetaPhlAn3_pilot_HMP2012_phyloSeq.RData`: a phyloSeq object of the pilot samples and the HMP samples from the oral sites subgingival plaque, supragingival plaque, buccal mucosa, and tongue dorsum obtained from MetaPhlAn with its database v3 from January 2019